-Students who have been enrolled twice and/or suspended from a nursing program due to violation of attendance, academics, academic misconduct, or clinical performance will be denied readmission.
-After a period of five years from the date of the second termination, an individual may apply to the nursing program and compete with the applicant pool for admission.
-Advanced/transfer credit for this admission will not be considered.
-This policy extends to all previous enrollments in practical nursing programs under the Tennessee Board of Regents jurisdiction.
+Any student who has been suspended twice from the nursing program due to violation of attendance, academic, and/or clinical performance may be denied readmission.
+After a period of five years from the date of the second termination, an individual may apply to the nursing program and be given consideration for readmission.
+Transfer credit for this admission will not be considered.